dsherret/slow-wasm-example/README.md

+On a Windows machine (works fine on Linux and Mac):

 1. Build the .wasm file by running `./build.sh`.
 3. `cd native-app && cargo run --release` - Note the time it takes.
 2. `cd wasmer-app && cargo run --release` - Note the time it takes.